dankraus/padawan360/README.md

 If you're using 5v to power some components on your I2C device chain, you can use the 5V terminal on the Sabertooth and connect to the positive I2C pin header on the slipring board and 0V on the Sabertooth to GND on the slipring board.

 **Note:** If you're using Lithium-Ion batteries (you oddball!) set switch #3 off also.

+#### Drive FAQs

+Q: The right analog stick is centered but it still drives(turns, drives forward, drives reverse, etc)!

+A: You need to just adjust the deadzone `const byte DRIVEDEADZONERANGE = 20;` Increase this number until you can let the stick go neutral and nothing moves.
+The code has some more info on that above that line.

 ### Arduino UNO